yuhtgyju/Bullet-Hell-Game/README.md

 Do NOT move the "assets" folder, nor delete it.
 As without it the game will NOT run, It contains all important files apart from the ones WITH the executable; (only for people who use the precompiled one.)

 # For Modders/Other Developers
-You can mod my game if you'd like, I actually think it'd be cool to see some mods, maybe in a later version I'll make modding more accessable by adding a "mods" folder or smth.
-For now you can recompile the game with any new or less code you'd like.
-Have fun!
+You can mod my game if you'd like, I actually think it'd be cool to see some mods, maybe in a later version I'll make modding more accessable by adding a "mods" folder or smth. also make sure to follow the [License](LICENSE).

 ## Licenses
 This project is licensed under "The Legend Of Azure Proprietary License Agreement."
 See the [LICENSE](LICENSE) file for details.